metio/seb/content/posts/makefile-readme.md

 - teamwork
 ---

-`README` file typically contain information about the project itself, e.g. how it can be installed/used/build.
+`README` file typically contain information about the project itself, for example how it can be installed/used/build.
 Most of the time these files contains command line instructions that users/contributors copy and paste into their terminal.
 Instead of doing that, consider placing a `Makefile` in the root of your project which contains the exact same instructions.
 Thanks to `make`, all your contributors can now use TAB-completion to run any of the pre-defined `make` targets.

 The following example is part of one of my projects, and I certainly don't want to type (or even copy) that all the time: